IsakMakimartti/webbisovellusprojekti/README.md

 I have a timer for the white/dark mode button, that is present in all of the html files.
 I also made a timer to show current time.
 See the function in functions.js, called currentTime();

 2/5: I used a fetch call to get the text for a paragraph in about.html.
-See <p id="infoText" class="infoText"></p> as well as fetchInfoText() function at functions.js
+See the "infoText" paragraph there as well as fetchInfoText() function at functions.js